juangoicochea/juangoicochea/README.md

 Hey there 👋

-I am Juan, I am a front end developer who is passionate about everything related to the digital world and technology.
-I am also a multimedia graphic designer and my goal is always to unite both areas of knowledge, specializing as a Frontend Developer.
+I am Juan, Fullstack Developer with experience working on NodeJS, React, Redux, SQL, among other technologies.
+In addition, I am a multimedia graphic designer and I am passionate about combining both careers working as a Frontend Developer creating interfaces that provide the best user experience.
+I have worked more than 10 years developing sites with Wordpress which has made me always be inside the digital world.
+Easily learning skill, teamwork, clear communication and responsibility.

 Want to know more about me?
-[Check out my portfolio.](https://juangoicochea.dev/)
+[Check out my portfolio.](https://juangoicochea.dev/en/)

 ## 📌 Pinned Repositories